-Each term more than a dozen graduate classes and research seminars are organised by faculty members in which graduate students are full and important participants.
+Each term around a dozen graduate classes and research seminars are organised by faculty members in which graduate students are full and important participants.
 Specifically, MSt in Philosophy of Physics students become part of Oxford’s thriving academic community in philosophy of physics.
 Each term many seminars, lectures, and classes in philosophy of physics take place, some of which involve visiting speakers.
 There are also occasional workshops and conferences in philosophy of physics organised by members and graduate students in the faculty, and informal networks of study.

 Graduates are encouraged to organise their own seminars and reading groups, and they also run two societies: one invites distinguished speakers from the UK and around the world, while another gives graduates the opportunity to present papers to a graduate audience.